mage2pro/payfort/README.md

 Payfort [is available](https://www.payfort.com/payfort-faqs/#section30) for merchants in the United Arab Emirates, Egypt, Saudi Arabia, Jordan, Lebanon and Qatar.

 ## How to buy
 The extension is not released yet, so there is no way to buy it just now.
-The extension will be released when I will want so.
+The extension will be released when somebody provides me an access to the PayFort API.

 ## How to install
 ### 1. Free installation service